awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-security.md

 **Symptoms**

-When attempting to configure an Elastic Load Balancer (Application Load Balancer/Network Load Balancer) to encrypt traffic to a virtual node, connectivity and load balancer health checks can fail.
+When attempting to configure an Elastic Load Balancer (Application Load Balancer/Network Load Balancer) to encrypt traffic to a mesh endpoint, connectivity and load balancer health checks can fail.

 **Resolution**